You Need More than Just Thyroid Lab Tests

 There exists a strong connection between your iron levels and how well your thyroid can function.

-Pay very close attention to your ferritin because ferritin is also required for hair growth as well as thyroid function.
+Pay very close attention to your ferritin because ferritin is also required for hair growth and is a principal cause of hair loss among thyroid patients.

 #13.
 Cholesterol Studies (HDL, LDL, and total cholesterol)